• Home

 Section 1103 of the New York Privacy Act obligates companies to develop, implement, and maintain adequate measures to protect the security, confidentiality, and integrity of consumers’ personal data.
 It categorically states that companies collecting personal data should restrict its use and retention to the extent necessary to provide the service and only until the opt-in consent duration.

-The Law states that companies must dispose of all the redundant personal data at least annually or latest by the end of the consent duration.
+The Law states that companies must dispose of all redundant personal data at least annually or latest by the end of the consent duration.
 While meeting the obligations, the companies must not discriminate against consumers exercising their rights in accordance with the New York Privacy Act.

 Jurisdictional Scope & Exemptions